rurounijones/rurounijones.github.com/source/_posts/2014-08-11-bayesian-filter-performance-in-ruby.markdown

 They made some performance claims which seemeds exceedingly slow, but also made some statements that made me suspect their application design was not all that it could be so I thought I would see if ruby was the guilty party.

-This blog post is probably most helpful to low to intermediate ruby developers.
+This post is not primarily about bayesian filtering but about performance testing; it is probably most helpful to low to intermediate ruby developers.

 <!--more-->